Mule Barn Tavern — New Sandy Hook Rations

 The history of food and drink on Sandy Hook wouldn’t be complete without including a guy named Edward Segall.

 Raised one of nine children in Newark, Ed opened a Sandy Hook concession stand business in Summer 1962 when he won the first contract to operate at the park.
+Operating as H&S Concessions, the deal called for $10,000 or 18% of the season gross as payment.
 Back then Sandy Hook was a state park and Segall successfully transitioned his business from state control to a National Park in 1974.

 By the 1970s he was selling beer and had expanded with bigger food concession trainers in the 1980s.
 Ed opened the Sea Gulls’ Nest in 1996 — located between the ocean and bay.
 Build as part of an $11 million federal rehab effort begun in 1991, the two-story complex — the Sea Gulls’ Nest sat open-air on the second-floor deck — was in Area D, “the most popular and the best beach on Sandy Hook.”

 Located a brief drive into the park, summertime patrons enjoyed food, drink, music, and magnificent sunsets.
 Typically capped off by a crowd rendition of “God Bless America.”
 A proud WW II veteran, Ed had served under General Douglas MacArthur during the post-war occupation of Japan.
 He’d also lost a brother killed in action at Normandy.
-He had affinity and pride for all uniformed folks, admirers said.
+The ultimate patriot, he had affinity and pride for all uniformed folks, admirers said.

-Sandy Hook’s ultimate pit stop, the Sea Gulls’ Nest was closed in October 2012 after major damage from Superstorm Sandy (which clobbered the national park for $180+ million in damages).
+A popular Sandy Hook pit stop, the nest closed in October 2012 after major damage from Superstorm Sandy (which clobbered the national park for $180+ million in damages).
 The feds ultimately canceled the Segall lease and the building was torn down in May 2019.
 Ed died in February 2024 at age 96 — MORE INFO.

 Highland Beach